AICC/CMI-5_Spec_Current/cmi5_runtime.md

 * iOS

-CMI-5 implementations for LMS’s and AU’s in these other environments will use the same REST communication interface as specified in XAPI specification.
-The XAPI specification does not specify launch mechanisms.
+CMI-5 implementations for LMS’s and AU’s in these other environments will use the same REST communication interface as specified in xAPI specification.
+The xAPI specification does not specify launch mechanisms.

 <a name="xapi_data_model"/>
-#9.0 XAPI Statement Data Model
+#9.0 xAPI Statement Data Model

 <a name="ID" ></a>
 ##9.1 Statement ID